A flat plate of leather or parchment which tied to the point of the shoulder. Worn between 1250-1350 to display the owner’s coat of arms.

 Protruding studs, sometimes of zoomorphic form, on the finger and knuckle joints of a gauntlet.
 Particulary popular late in the 14th Century on fingered gauntlets.

 A quilted doublet of cloth, stuffed with tow, wool, or other materials.
-They appear to have been worn over maille armours, under them, and instead of them at times.
+They appear to have been worn over maille armors, under them, and instead of them at times.
 There is confusion and ongoing debate over the exact meanings of this word and the related term aketon.

 Padded, quilted thigh defenses of the late 13th and early 14th Centuries.

-Armour for the hand, initially of maille, later a plate defense.
+armor for the hand, initially of maille, later a plate defense.

 Plating with a thin layer of gold.

-A reinforcing piece of armour, attached to the left side of the breastplate and covering the left shoulder, upper arm, left side of the breastplate, and left side of the visor.
+A reinforcing piece of armor, attached to the left side of the breastplate and covering the left shoulder, upper arm, left side of the breastplate, and left side of the visor.
 Designed for use in the tilt.